-- 10.1.24.1."To legion" is a specific action to put a card with a specified card name, to the left of a vanguard that is not in a legion state with an ability written in the form of (card name)", in the same state as that vanguard, and making them in a legion state. - 10.1.24.1.1.
-In card text, legion may be indicated as and o. - 10.1.24.2.After performing legion, the unit with "(card name)" is referred to as the Legion Leader, the unit named in in the ability is referred to as the Legion Mate, those units are in a legion state and are associated with each other. - 10.1.24.3.Both the Legion Leader and the
+10.1.24.1."To legion" is to put the card specified by a Seek Mate ability, to the left

-- Legion Mate are vanguards. - 10.1.24.4.The Legion Leader and Legion Mate are two different cards, and each have their own card characteristics. - 10.1.24.5.When a unit that is in legion attacks, rest both the Legion Leader and the Legion Mate, and both of them become the attacking unit.
+- of a vanguard that is not in a legion state with that Seek Mate ability, in the same orientation as that vanguard, and making them in a legion state. - 10.1.24.2.As long as they are in a legion state, the unit with the Seek Mate icon is referred to as the Legion Leader, the unit named by the Legion Leader's Seek Mate icon is referred to as the Legion Mate, and those units are associated with each other.
+If either of them should change zones, they will no longer be in a legion state. - 10.1.24.3.Both the Legion Leader and the Legion Mate are vanguards. - 10.1.24.4.The Legion Leader and Legion Mate are two different cards, and each have their own card characteristics. - 10.1.24.5.When a unit that is in legion attacks, rest both the Legion Leader and the Legion Mate, and both of them become the attacking unit.
 Neither can attack alone, nor can they be forced to attack by an effect. - 10.1.24.6.The power of a unit that is in legion while it attacks, is equal to the sum of the power of the Legion Leader, the Legion Mate and the boosting unit.
 If the sum is greater than the power of your opponent's unit, the attack only hits once, and if it hits, it deals damage equal to the critical of the Legion Leader. - 10.1.24.7.If for any reason, a Legion Mate that is attacking is unable to deal damage, the Legion Leader will not deal damage. - 10.1.24.8.If for any reason, a unit that is in legion would be dealt damage, you only perform damage checks equal to the damage dealt. - 10.1.24.9.
 When a unit that is in legion is attacked, the power of the Legion Leader is referred to. - 10.1.24.10.
 During your ride phase, if your vanguard is in legion, you can only ride a card with the same grade as or one grade higher than your Legion Leader. - 10.1.24.11.
-When a Legion Leader or Legion Mate is put to stand or rest, the state of the Legion Leader or Legion Mate associated with that unit changes to be the same. - 10.1.24.12.If a Legion Leader or Legion Mate is prevented from changing its state, the Legion Leader or Legion Mate associated with that unit is also prevented from changing its state. - 10.1.24.13."When (unit) "refers to when a unit changes from not being in legion, to being in legion. - 10.1.24.14."If (unit) is upon" refers to whether that unit is in a legion state at that point of time. - 10.1.24.15."During the turn that this turn refers to the turn in which a unit changed from not being in legion, to being in legion. - 10.1.24.16.The Legion Mate cannot attack, nor can it be forced to attack by any effect. - 10.2.
-Some actions are defined as keyword abilities.
-They are:
+When a Legion Leader or Legion Mate is put to stand or rest, the state of the Legion Leader or Legion Mate associated with that unit changes to be the same. - 10.1.24.12.If a Legion Leader or Legion Mate is prevented from changing its state, the Legion Leader or Legion Mate associated with that unit is also prevented from changing its state. - 10.1.24.13."When (unit) "refers to when a unit changes from not being in legion, to being in legion. - 10.1.24.14."If (unit) is "refers to whether that unit is in a legion state at that point of time. - 10.1.24.15."During the turn that this turn refers to the turn in which a unit changed from not being in legion, to being in legion.
+10.1.24.16.
+The Legion Mate cannot attack, nor can it be forced to attack by any effect.